IndecentDolphin/banking_app/readme.md

 - ?????
 - profit

-Ive identified 3 classes so far:
+Ive identified 2 classes so far:

 Account, which will manage the current balance and activity.
+Will manage the display of statements.
 Transaction, which will manage each individual change to the account.
-Interface, which will manage the display of statements.

 --USER STORIES